phung001/rshell/README.md

 The `ls` will run and return true.
 Since the connector is an `||`, `pwd` will not run, but the next command, `ps`, will.

+####Piping and Redirecting
+You are also able to redirect and pipe your outputs and inputs together.
+Some examples would be :

+	wc < file1
+	ls > file1
+	wc < file1 > file2
+	ls > wc

+####CD
+The `cd` command is also supported.
+You are able to traverse the directories as you please and are able to chain them together like so:

+	cd one/two/three/

+Both `./` and `../` are supported.
+If you do not type in anything after `cd`, it will take you to your primary directory.

 ####Whitespace

 Inserting whitespace anywhere around your commands will still compile and will only